“`html

 Bali Officially Reopens to Tourists

-Bali has sun, surf, and spirituality – and visiting just got easier.
-One of the world’s favourite travel spots has finally given tourists (especially Australians) a reason to cheer.
+Bali has sun, surf, and spirituality – and now it’s easier to visit.
+This popular travel spot has finally given tourists, especially Australians, a reason to be happy.
 Bali is open to global tourism again.
 I just got back, and here’s what I learned about Bali after the pandemic.

 Six things I learned about Bali in 2022

-Until recently, visiting Bali meant spending 3 days in quarantine at a government-approved hotel.
-That’s no longer the case.
-After almost two years of closure, Bali made a big announcement.
-From 14th March, vaccinated travellers no longer need to quarantine.
-They also don’t need to take a PCR test on arrival.
+Visiting Bali used to mean spending 3 days in quarantine at a government-approved hotel.
+That’s not necessary anymore.
+After almost two years of closure, Bali announced a big change.
+From March 14th, vaccinated travelers no longer have to quarantine.
+They also don’t need a PCR test when they arrive.

 Bali is ready for your visit.
 The island has one of the highest vaccination rates in Indonesia.
 Get ready to enjoy everything Bali has to offer – it’s open for tourism again!

-Last month (April) I travelled to Bali, just two weeks after travel rules had been lifted.
+Last month (April) I traveled to Bali, just two weeks after the travel rules were relaxed.
 The island had been nearly empty for two years.
-Most workers had gone back to farming just to get by.
+Most workers had returned to farming to make a living.

-Here’s what I got to learn about Bali, post pandemic:
+Here’s what I learned about Bali after the pandemic:

 Bali doesn’t get enough credit for its style.
-Its temple architecture is over 1,000 years old and rooted in Hindu tradition.
-You can also see a modern take on that style in many local shops and businesses.
+Its temple designs are over 1,000 years old, based on Hindu tradition.
+You can also see a modern twist on that style in local shops and businesses.
 Bali mixes quality and creativity in a way that feels natural.
-Bali is no

-Balinese people are so happy to see tourists return.
-But they’re still a little worried about future lockdowns after a to
+Balinese people are very happy to see tourists return.

 What Bali Shop Owners Need to Know Right Now